akshaykumart/ABB-repo/Question-4/README.md

-## Write a Terraform script to provision an AKS cluster .
+## Terraform script to provision an AKS cluster .